 This rubric consists of 15 categories.
 Teacher candidates receive a score of 0, 1, 2, or 3 on each.
-In order to pass the assignment, teacher candidates must earn a minimum of "1" on all categories and an mean of at least "2" on the entire rubric.
+In order to pass the assignment, teacher candidates must earn a minimum of "1" on all categories and a mean of at least "2" on the entire rubric.
+Candidates earning lower than a mean of "2" or a "0" on any category will be required to redo the assignment.